All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Measuring Anti-Aging Results Objectively

 Blood biomarkers to track quarterly: - IGF-1: Your primary marker for GH peptide response.
 Baseline levels decline about 14% per decade after age 30.
 Your protocol should bring IGF-1 into the upper-normal range for your age without exceeding it.
 Target ranges depend on your age and baseline, which your provider will interpret - Fasting insulin: A key longevity marker.
 Lower fasting insulin is associated with better metabolic health and slower biological aging.
 GH peptides can affect insulin sensitivity, so monitoring prevents any unwanted elevation - HbA1c: Your 3-month average blood sugar.
 Should remain below 5.7%.
 If it trends upward during your protocol, your GH peptide dosing may need adjustment - DHEA-S: Declines with age and correlates with immune function, mood, and energy.
-GH optimization can support DHEA-S levels.
+GH improvement can support DHEA-S levels.
 Track it as part of your hormonal aging panel - hsCRP (high-sensitivity C-reactive protein): A systemic inflammation marker.
 Chronic low-grade inflammation accelerates aging.
 Your anti-aging stack (particularly BPC-157 and GHK-Cu) should help keep this marker low.
 Target: below 1.0 mg/L

 Physical measurements to track monthly: - Skin elasticity: Pinch the skin on the back of your hand and time how long it takes to return to flat.
 Record this monthly.
 GHK-Cu and improved GH levels should improve skin turgor over 3-6 months - Body composition via DEXA scan every 3-6 months: Track lean mass preservation and fat redistribution.
 Anti-aging success means maintaining muscle and bone density while reducing visceral fat - Grip strength (using a hand dynamometer): Grip strength is one of the strongest predictors of biological age and longevity.
 Test monthly under the same conditions.
 Your protocol should maintain or improve this number - Resting heart rate and HRV: Lower resting heart rate and higher HRV are associated with slower biological aging.
 Track with a wearable device